genxnetwork/grape/readme.md

 The pipeline is implemented with the Snakemake framework.
 All used components are wrapped in Singularity containers or isolated in a Conda environment.

-The visualisation of execution graph ([svg](https://drive.google.com/file/d/1g-Qh73XbSi0tXJ0uyHAFMbsgMWT34hAJ/view?usp=sharing), [png](https://bitbucket.org/genxglobal/genx-relatives-snakemake/raw/077f33cfdd421ae17b5c02a3a5f8eb34bd20e1fd/dag.svg)).
+The visualisation of execution graph: [svg](https://bitbucket.org/genxglobal/genx-relatives-snakemake/raw/077f33cfdd421ae17b5c02a3a5f8eb34bd20e1fd/dag.svg).

 Multi-core parallelization is highly utilized due to the ability to split input data by each sample/chromosome.